.

 How You Will Help

-This expedition will give you the chance to try your hand at many different field research techniques, focusing on many different species.
+This expedition will allow you to try various field research techniques, focusing on many species.
 The activities below may vary depending on the specific needs of the scientists.
 Specifically, teams will help

 • Large Mammals (spring equipment set-up, summer, and autumn expeditions).
 Will large mammals (ungulates and carnivores) be affected by the abandonment of rural activities and increasing temperatures?
-Your team will check several camera traps that have been installed in the study region, which continuously take photos of all animals that pass by and download images.
-These cameras can offer great insight into the area’s wildlife because they’re installed far from populated and oft-visited regions, so the animals’ behavior is less likely to have been shaped by humans.
-When you spot wildlife—a raptor soaring overhead, perhaps, or one of the foxes, deer, or alpine chamois that are abundant in the area—the group will stop to make observations.
-You’ll also walk shorter transects to look for traces of animal activity like tracks and scat.
+Your team will check several camera traps installed in the study region, which continuously take photos of all animals that pass by and download images.
+These cameras can offer great insight into the area’s wildlife because they’re installed far from populated and oft-visited regions.
+Hence, the animals’ behavior is less likely to have been shaped by humans.
+When you spot wildlife—a raptor soaring overhead, perhaps, or one of the abundant foxes, deer, or alpine chamois in the area—the group will stop to make observations.
+You’ll also walk shorter transects to look for traces of animal activity, like tracks and scat.

 • Small Mammal Diversity and Abundance (summer and autumn expeditions).
-Shrews, mice, and voles are good indicators of biodiversity and the impacts of global warming; while some species will move to higher elevations, abandoning lower elevation territory entirely, others will simply expand their range to include cooler altitudes (Moritz et al. 2008).
-You’ll keep an eye on how small mammals in these mountains are faring and reacting to environmental changes by helping scientists humanely capture individual mammals, then tag them and record data including weight, age, sex, and breeding condition.
-You won’t handle the critters yourself, but you will get up close to the action to assist the experts as they work.
+Shrews, mice, and voles are good indicators of biodiversity and the impacts of global warming; At the same time, some species will move to higher elevations, abandoning lower elevation territory entirely; others will expand their range to include cooler altitudes (Moritz et al. 2008).
+You’ll keep an eye on how small mammals in these mountains are faring and reacting to environmental changes by helping scientists humanely capture individual mammals, then tag them and record data, including weight, age, sex, and breeding condition.
+You won’t handle the critters yourself, but you will get close to the action to assist the experts as they work.

 • Passerine Birds Phenology (spring and summer expeditions).
 How will forest birds that live at the tree line be affected by global change?
 Your team will monitor nest boxes installed throughout the research area to look for signs that birds are using them.
-Scientists expect breeding patterns to change as a result of climate change, so keeping an eye on nesting activity will reveal if and when such shifts are occurring.
+Scientists expect breeding patterns to change due to climate change, so keeping an eye on nesting activity will reveal if and when such shifts occur.

 • Bird Diversity and Abundance (spring, summer, and autumn expeditions).
 Are birds living at the highest elevations changing their morphological traits?
 Is bird diversity at these elevations changing?
-Birds will be banded almost daily at low and high elevations so scientists will be able to calculate changes in the morphology and diversity of alpine bird species, complementing existing data taken by the Andorran government.
+Birds will be banded almost daily at low and high elevations so scientists can calculate changes in the morphology and diversity of alpine bird species, complementing existing data taken by the Andorran government.

 • Adult Tree Growth (spring, summer, and autumn expeditions).
 How are trees responding to increasing temperatures?
-Are their growth rates higher and/or longer, or, due to increasing drought events in the summer months, does growth stop earlier?
-Two kinds of dendrometers (with different resolutions) will be installed to follow tree growth at low and high elevation.
-You will help the scientists gather the data from these dendrometers and help review gathered data at the accommodations.
+Are their growth rates higher and/or longer, or does growth stop earlier due to increasing drought events in the summer months?
+Two kinds of dendrometers (with different resolutions) will be installed to follow tree growth at low and high elevations.
+You will help the scientists gather the data from these dendrometers and help review the gathered data at the accommodations.

 • Seedling Growth (spring, summer, and autumn expeditions).
 An experiment has been set up to study the growth of Scots and Black pine seedlings at two elevations.
 Both seedlings species were planted in 2019 at low and high elevations (a total of 1800 seedlings per species), and morphologic measurements will be done during each expedition.